 Ah yes, that 1980s country gold sound wrapped around a nostalgic tune about how moms know everything about their kids, from their misdeeds to the heartaches to their hopes and dreams.
 "Even when I think it doesn't show, mama knows."
 Now that's a line every mom can get behind.

-Jamie O'Neal didn't quite translate her Australian success to the states, but "Somebody's Hero" is the kind of song that transcends borders.
-It praises moms for doing the everyday things they need to in order to protect their family, giving them the heroic label so many deserve.
+Jamie O'Neal's "Somebody's Hero" praises moms for doing the everyday things they need to in order to protect their family, giving them the heroic label so many deserve.

 Most folks know this tune -- it inspired movies, books and plenty other things.
 But how often do we think of Dolly Parton's classic as one of the best country songs about moms?
 Because while it might not be as heavy handed as others (like C.W.
 McCall's), this song about making something out of nothing and inspiring your kids to be more than just the sum of their parts is really special.